Lexy1972/Reverse-Engineer-a-Quntis-Monitor-LED-Bar-Controller/README.md

 # What

 What is it?
-It's a DIY remote controller for the Quntis Monitor Light Bar PRO+ (Typenr.: LI-HY-208-BK):
+It's a DIY remote controller for the Quntis Monitor Light Bar PRO+ (Typenr.: LI-HY-208-BK).
+This light bar can be used to lit the desk in front of your monitor.
+It comes with a remote controller to turn it on/off and control the dimming and light color:

 ![Screenshot](Images/Quntis%20LED%20bar.jpg)

-It's based on a RFNano (Arduino nano with a NRF24L01 on board) and a custom 3D printed case with two encoders to control the brightness and color:
+I've made a replacmend for the remote controller, based on a RFNano (Arduino nano with a NRF24L01 on board) and a custom 3D printed case with two encoders to control the brightness and color:

 ![3D Printed Remote](Images/3D%20Printed%20Remote.jpeg)